What is Pregnancy Gingivitis?

 Pregnancy gingivitis is a condition caused when rising progesterone levels during pregnancy cause an increase in blood flow to the gums, resulting in them becoming inflamed and possibly bleeding.
 The hormonal changes create a good environment for gingivitis-causing bacteria to grow.
 Brushing and flossing alone will not get rid of the bacteria, which is why special treatment is recommended.

 If left untreated, gingivitis can lead to more severe gum disease called periodontitis, which can cause damage to the teeth, gums, and bone.
 Periodontitis during pregnancy can even increase the risk of preterm birth.
 Luckily, the condition is easily treated with good home oral hygiene and professional cleanings to help eliminate bacteria forming below the gumline.

 Who is a candidate for Pregnancy Gingivitis treatment?

 Anyone who is pregnant and is experiencing swollen, tender gums is a good candidate for pregnancy gingivitis treatment.
 Since gingivitis can progress into more severe gum disease, it is best to seek care for pregnancy gingivitis as soon as symptoms begin to appear.
 To prevent further complications that occur with periodontitis, early treatment is the best option to prevent more severe gum disease during pregnancy.

 What happens during Pregnancy Gingivitis Treatment?

-If you’d like to learn more about treatment for pregnancy gingivitis, call us today to speak with one of our helpful staff members.
+If you would like to learn more about treatment for pregnancy gingivitis, contact us today to speak with one of our helpful staff members.